Our Story

 We are a pilot service to help young stroke survivors aged 18-55 years old in Victoria and South Australia.

-The Young Stroke Service supports young stroke survivors in recovery.
-We can assess how you are doing, connect you with services, and show you treatment options.
+The Young Stroke Service helps young stroke survivors in recovery.
+We can look at how you are doing, connect you with services, and show you treatment options.

 This is a trial service and will run until December 2026.